datum-cloud/auth-provider-zitadel/README.md

 7. **Integration Bridge**: Seamless integration with Milo's Kubernetes-based APIs

-## Aggregated Zitadel API Server (virtual Sessions)
+## Zitadel API Server (virtual Sessions)

-This repository includes a small aggregated API server that exposes Zitadel sessions as a Kubernetes-native API under the provider group/version:
+This repository includes a small API server that exposes Milo's identity sessions as a Kubernetes-native API under the provider group/version:

-- Group/Version: `zitadel.identity.milo.io/v1alpha1`
+- Group/Version: `identity.milo.io/v1alpha1`
 - Resource: `sessions`
 - Scope: cluster-scoped, virtual (no etcd)
 - Types: reuses Milo Identity public `Session` types bound to the provider G/V

 ### What it does

-- Authn/Authz via the Kubernetes aggregation layer (delegating to the core apiserver)
+- Trusts Milo's inbound request headers (X-Remote-User, X-Remote-Group, X-Remote-Uid, etc)
 - Enforces self-scoping (users only see and act on their own sessions)
 - Proxies list/get/delete to Zitadel Session Service v2 using the official `zitadel-go/v3` SDK